Timelessly Forgiving Matthew 26:75

 75And Peter remembered the word which Jesus had said, “Before a rooster crows, you will deny Me three times.”
 And he went out and wept bitterly.

 God can look beyond our failures to see what we will become.
-We would all be hopelessly disqualified from serving Him because of either past or future failures.
-Peter showcases for us how timelessly forgiving the Lord is.
-He who was the chief spokesperson on the Day of Pentecost, whose ministry is the central focus of the first twelve chapters of Acts, and who wrote two books of the Bible—this Peter blew it big time!
+Otherwise, we would all be hopelessly disqualified from serving Him because of either past or future failures.
+Peter showcases for us how timelessly forgiving our Lord is.
+He who was the chief spokesperson at Pentecost, whose ministry is the central focus of the first twelve chapters of Acts, and who wrote two books of the Bible—this Peter blew it big time!

 We saw early in Matthew 26 how Jesus predicted the monumental failure of this loyalty-professing disciple, that he would deny he even knew Jesus, much less admit he was a loyal follower of Him.
-Now we turn to the inglorious event playing out, recorded in all four gospel accounts.
+Now, we turn to the inglorious event playing out, recorded in all four gospel accounts.
 While Judas betrayed the Lord, Peter repeatedly disowned Him.
 One might argue that Peter’s thrice denial was just as bad as Judas’ single betrayal.
-However, Jesus knew how they would respond to their respective failures.
-Judas followed his turncoat actions by committing suicide; Peter followed his with despondency but did not take his life.
-The latter lived long enough to meet the resurrected Savior and hear His gracious words, but not so the former.
+However, Jesus knew how they would respond differently to their respective failures.
+Judas followed his turncoat actions by committing suicide; Peter followed his denials with despondency but did not take his life.
+The latter lived long enough to meet the resurrected Savior and hear His gracious words, but the former did not.

-What is particularly riveting is that upon Peter’s third denial of the Lord, Jesus locked eyes with him:
+What is particularly riveting is that, by Luke’s account, upon Peter’s third denial of the Lord, Jesus locked eyes with him:

 For I know my transgressions, and my sin is ever before me.
 Against You [Lord], You only, I have sinned and done what is evil in Your sight … Behold, You desire truth in the innermost being … (Ps.
 51:3-4, 6)

-Imagine Peter’s surprise when the report came back a few days later from the empty tomb: “But go, tell His disciples and Peter, ‘He is going ahead of you to Galilee; there you will see Him, just as He told you’” (Mark 16:7).
-To be called out by name, not for judgment or condemnation, must be seen as an invitation to share in the joy of the resurrected Savior.
+Imagine Peter’s surprise when the report came back a few days later from the empty tomb: “Go, tell His disciples and Peter, ‘He is going ahead of you to Galilee; there you will see Him, just as He told you’” (Mark 16:7).
+To be called out by name, not for judgment or condemnation, was an invitation to share in the joy of the resurrected Savior.
 Biblical scholars tell us that Mark’s gospel account reflects Peter’s preaching during the early church period.
 This suggests why Mark’s gospel account, alone among the other accounts, preserves the instruction to announce the resurrection and further instructions specifically to Peter.

 The Lord peers deeply into each of our souls and wants us to recognize the truth that our hearts are like Peter’s, desperately self-preserving and self-serving.
 Yet, the Lord wants us to share in the joy of His resurrection, which proves He is able to forgive us for our darkened hearts.
 The message has gone out to all who would listen, “Go and tell _________” (fill in your name).
 How shall we then respond?